BernardOrzechowski/cdk_prevent_cfn_output/article/article.md

-It is a hierarchical structure.
-The stacks are children of the App.
+It is a hierarchical structure - a tree with nodes.
+The stacks are children (nodes) of the App.
 Stacks have also children.
-Some of them are regular constructs, but we see also the `CDKMetadata`, `Exports`, `BootstrapVersion` and `CheckBootstrapVersion`.
-These 4 objects have predefined names and each has a dedicated role.
+Some of them are regular constructs, but we see also the `CDKMetadata`, `Exports`, `BootstrapVersion` and `CheckBootstrapVersion` nodes.
+These 4 nodes have predefined names and each has a dedicated role.
 Within `Exports` the stack exports are stored.

 Expanding the `Exports` section we see our `CfnOutput` construct.
 It was added because the 2nd stack, `StackImportingBucket`, is importing it  in the code (explicit cross stack reference).